Coveros-GitHub-Training/sel-copilot-advanced-workshop/Labs/Lab-5-Enhancing-Copilot.md

 4. **Iterate on the mode** if needed to adjust the behavior to your preferences

 ## 🤖 Step 3: Custom Agents

+> [!IMPORTANT]
+> This functionality is not yet available in VS Code and Codespaces, but will be released very soon to replace Custom Chat Modes.
+Until the switch takes place Custom Agents will only be usable with the Copilot Coding Agent.

 Custom agents are a powerful new feature in GitHub Copilot that allow you to create specialized, autonomous AI assistants for specific development tasks.
 Unlike custom chat modes which modify how Copilot responds in chat, custom agents can take action on your behalf.